dimk1301/Guides/supply-chain-security.md

 ### 4.1 Why this chapter exists (in plain terms)

-Every MCP server you add is a program you're choosing to run, with your Linux user's permissions — it can read what you can read, write what you can write, reach the network the way you can.
-An AI agent doesn't change that arithmetic.
-If a stranger on GitHub asked you to pipe their install script straight into your shell, you'd want to read it first.
+Every MCP server you add is a program you’re choosing to run, with your Linux user’s permissions — it can read what you can read, write what you can write, reach the network the way you can.
+An AI agent doesn’t change that arithmetic.
+If a stranger on GitHub asked you to pipe their install script straight into your shell, you’d want to read it first.
 Adding an MCP server to your agent config is the same request, just wearing a nicer name.

 What *is* new is what the agent does with what comes back.
 A normal CLI tool gives you output you read and act on yourself.
-An MCP server's output — a package description, a version note, a snippet of README — goes straight to your agent, which reads it and reasons about it as part of deciding what to do next.
-That's a door a plain CLI tool never had: text a server returns could try to steer the agent somewhere you didn't ask it to go.
-Section 4.6 covers that specific risk in depth.
+An MCP server’s output — a package description, a version note, a snippet of README — goes straight to your agent, which reads it and reasons about it as part of deciding what to do next.
+That’s a door a plain CLI tool never had: text a server returns could try to steer the agent somewhere you didn’t ask it to go.
+Section 4.5 covers that specific risk in depth.
 Everything else in this chapter — who wrote the server, whether its version is pinned, how much of your machine it can touch — is the same dependency hygiene you already practice, just aimed at a new kind of dependency.

 ### 4.2 The vetting checklist (do this before installing anything)

 - [ ] **Check the maintainer/repo health** — commits, issues, real usage, active maintenance.
 - [ ] **Read the source.** These servers are small — usually readable in 10 minutes.
-Look specifically for anything that shells out to `npm`, `mvn`, or the OS (that's execution capability, not just a data lookup).
+Look specifically for anything that shells out to `npm`, `mvn`, or the OS (that’s execution capability, not just a data lookup).
 - [ ] **Pin an exact version or commit SHA** — never `@latest` or a moving branch.
-- [ ] **Prefer read-only/metadata tools over execution tools**, unless you specifically need execution.
+- [ ] **Prefer read‑only/metadata tools over execution tools**, unless you specifically need execution.
-- [ ] **Prefer `stdio` transport over HTTP** for anything running locally (why, in 4.7).
+- [ ] **Prefer `stdio` transport over HTTP** for anything running locally (why, in 4.6).
 - [ ] **Never approve a truncated startup command** — always view the full command + arguments before letting it run (how, in 4.3).
 - [ ] **Run it sandboxed, with least privilege** — no access to `.env`, SSH keys, or unrelated directories (how, in 4.3).

-**Recommended servers for this workflow** (vet them yourself first — don't skip 4.2 just because they're named here):
+**Recommended servers for this workflow** (vet them yourself first — don’t skip 4.2 just because they’re named here):

 | Purpose | Server | Capability |
 |---|---|---|
 | Maven/Java metadata | `arvindand/maven-tools-mcp` | Queries Maven Central, classifies dependencies as EXPLICIT/MANAGED/EXPLICIT_OVERRIDE, flags BOM conflicts |
 | NPM registry metadata + vulnerability signal | `howmanysmall/npm-registry-mcp` | Package info, version history, license (SPDX risk rating), and a health score that factors in vulnerability count and publish recency |

-### 4.3 Hands-on: vetting and locking down a server on Linux
+### 4.3 Hands‑on: vetting and locking down a server on Linux

-**1. Inspect before installing.** Never trust a package name alone — check what you're actually about to run. `arvindand/maven-tools-mcp` is distributed as a Docker image, so inspect the source and the image before pulling it into regular use:
+**1. Inspect before installing.** Never trust a package name alone — check what you’re actually about to run. `arvindand/maven-tools-mcp` is distributed as a Docker image, so inspect the source and the image before pulling it into regular use:

 ```bash
 # Read the source before trusting it